-

 The Parish school, then known as the National School, was built on the corner of North Street and College Road, in 1854.
 The building was especially designed for it, by the eminent architect James Piers St Aubyn, who also designed … Continue reading

-Comments Off on North Street Demolished – The Parish School
+Comments Off on North St: The National School or The Parish School on North Street – Lost Heritage

 Homeopathy was a popular treatment in Bromley, starting in 1865 when part of the White Hart Inn was opened as a homeopathic dispensary, and when it outgrew this accommodation, Bromley’s first homeopathic hospital opened in 1889 at 19 Widmore Road. … Continue reading